jmburges/iOSPrework/README.md

 Customizing UIKit
 ===================
-AutoLayout is the new way of defining how your layouts work based on different rotations and screensizes.
+AutoLayout is the new way of defining how your layouts work based on different rotations and screen sizes.
 You are lucky because you will learn AutoLayout from the very beginning but sadly The Big Nerd Ranch book doesn't include information on AutoLayout because it's an iOS 5 book.
 I've included supplementary AutoLayout tutorials because of the lack of information in the Big Nerd Ranch book.